Edited by: Keri Stooksbury

 Internationally, your calls will cost $.20, unless you are on Wi-Fi, which will be free.
 You still have unlimited text messages while traveling internationally.

 Google Fi offers a few phones, but it is also open to using most phones you’ve purchased elsewhere, including the iPhone.
-Buying one of their phones (like the Google Pixel or some of the Moto and LG phones) makes it so that you can switch between cell networks and hotspots easier.
+Buying one of its phones (like the Google Pixel or some of the Moto and LG phones) makes it so that you can switch between cell networks and hotspots easier.

 If you’re using Google Fi aboard a cruise ship, make sure to connect to the onboard Wi-Fi for free calls.